yoasyo25/ruby-submissions/1703-b/4module/capstone_projects/evaluations/carl.md

 ### 1. Project Planning & Management

-*   4: Developer has a highly detailed iteration map, sophisticated organization in their tracker tool, and exceptional Git workflow
+*   **4: Developer has a highly detailed iteration map, sophisticated organization in their tracker tool, and exceptional Git workflow**

+Hit deadlines and delivered what was planned.

 ### 2. Completion & Pace

-*   4: Developer delivers stories committed to before starting the sprint
+*   **4: Developer delivers stories committed to before starting the sprint**

+* Planned well and finished what was intended.

 ### 3. Implementation Quality

-*   4: Project demonstrates exceptionally well tested (where applicable) and maintainable code
+*   **4: Project demonstrates exceptionally well tested (where applicable) and maintainable code**
       * for topics outside of BE curriculum, developer can speak to best practices applied

+* Lots of tests on the back-end, followed documentation on React style.

 ### 4. Application of Techniques

-*   4: Developer builds project in a new language(s) or framework(s)
+*   **4: Developer builds project in a new language(s) or framework(s)**

 * React front-end, statistical methods.

 ### 5. Documentation

-*   4: Developer also adds a screencast, tutorial or other wow factor
+*   **4: Developer also adds a screencast, tutorial or other wow factor**

+* Table of contents, GIFs, links, tons of detail.

 ### 6. Accessibility

-*   2: Developer considers accessibility issues but has not yet produced code to address them
+*   **2: Developer considers accessibility issues but has not yet produced code to address them**

 Charting library chosen for screen reader props.
 A little bit hard to read.